A Mom’s Guide to Raising Thriving Kids with ADHD

-It asks us to grow as parents.
+It asks us to parent differently.

 “We don't have to do this alone — there is much to learn from those who paved the way before us.”

-ELAINE TAYLOR-KLAUS author of The Essential Guide to Raising Complex Kids
+—ELAINE TAYLOR-KLAUS author of The Essential Guide to Raising Complex Kids

-It asks us to grow as parents.
+It asks us to parent differently.

 “We don't have to do this alone — there is much to learn from those who paved the way before us.”

-ELAINE TAYLOR-KLAUS author of The Essential Guide to Raising Complex Kids
+—ELAINE TAYLOR-KLAUS author of The Essential Guide to Raising Complex Kids

 What Moms of Thriving ADHD Kids Do Differently